AaronWChen/MeaLeon/README.md

 recipes returned to create a query vector that is then compared to the database recipes via cosine similarity.

+This particular branch (ohe_master) is intended to be a baseline performance comparison for other branches using more sophisticated similarity measures.

 # Future Steps
 The database, from a foodie's point of view, could use more data.
 1. The cuisine classifications do not dive into deep classifications for many